Thailand Motorcycle Tips – Touring Safely:

 In traffic he studies the general flow & checks for any other vehicles that might want to make an overtaking maneuver before he does.

-Before he starts his overtaking maneuver he makes sure that the way ahead is clear & that there is enough space for him to pull-back-in comfortably.
-He allows sufficient space for any oncoming vehicles, so as not to force them off their line of travel.
+Before he starts his overtaking manoeuvre, he makes sure that the way ahead is clear & that there is enough space for him to pull back in comfortably.
+He allows sufficient space for any oncoming vehicles not to force them off their line of travel.

 Ride Smoothly & Earn The Respect Of Your Fellow Riders